 If you have less to invest and care about liquidity, then REITs may be a better fit for you.
 If you want potentially better returns, direct real estate ownership for better tax breaks, and you’re okay having your money tied up for 5 years or so, then you may want to explore multifamily real estate syndications more in-depth.

-In either circumstance, having some type of real estate portfolio is one of the best ways to capitalize on solid returns for your overall investment strategy.
+In either circumstance, having some type of real estate portfolio is one of the best ways to diversify your investment portfolio and capitalize on solid returns for your overall investment strategy.

 We hope this has helped you to learn more about how to Earn Passively & Live Abundantly!
 Until next time….